awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-simple-s3.md

 1. Next, download a sample from a GitHub repository and save it into a folder or directory on your local computer\.
 **Important**
 Do not use the **Clone or download** or **Download ZIP** buttons in the GitHub repositories\.
-This creates a nested folder structure that does not work with AWS CodeDeploy\.
+This creates a nested folder structure that does not work with CodeDeploy\.

    1. Open the GitHub repository that hosts the sample\.
-      + If you want to deploy to Amazon Linux instances using AWS CodeDeploy, use the sample in [https://github.com/awslabs/aws-codepipeline-s3-aws-codedeploy_linux](https://github.com/awslabs/aws-codepipeline-s3-aws-codedeploy_linux)\.
+      + If you want to deploy to Amazon Linux instances using CodeDeploy, use the sample in [https://github.com/awslabs/aws-codepipeline-s3-aws-codedeploy_linux](https://github.com/awslabs/aws-codepipeline-s3-aws-codedeploy_linux)\.
-      + If you want to deploy to Windows Server instances using AWS CodeDeploy, use the sample in [https://github\.com/awslabs/AWSCodePipeline\-S3\-AWSCodeDeploy\_Windows](https://github.com/awslabs/AWSCodePipeline-S3-AWSCodeDeploy_Windows)\.
+      + If you want to deploy to Windows Server instances using CodeDeploy, use the sample in [https://github\.com/awslabs/AWSCodePipeline\-S3\-AWSCodeDeploy\_Windows](https://github.com/awslabs/AWSCodePipeline-S3-AWSCodeDeploy_Windows)\.

    1. Choose the **dist** folder\.